 Runners who feel discouraged from a perceived slower pace or lack of endurance should note that running is not an easy skill to develop.
 It’s a full-body exercise that demands a lot of energy.
 With this in mind, beginner runners should focus on adapting their body to this new exercise instead of fixating on pace or distance.

 Speed and endurance will come with time.
-We can't guarantee that the journey won't feel long, but we can promise that the feeling of finally accomplishing a huge milestone makes every step worthwhile (ask any runner who has achieved a major PR).
+I can't guarantee that the journey won't feel long, but I can promise that the feeling of finally accomplishing a huge milestone makes every step worthwhile (ask any runner who has achieved a major PR).

 Fear #2: “I don’t look like a runner”